How to build MySQL Dashboards from MySQL data

 Once the table and axes are selected, Draxlr generates the first saved query, adds it to the dashboard, and sets an alert as a part of smooth onboarding.

-Building a query is the first step in creating dashboards, setting alerts, and embedding insights.
+Building a query is the first step in creating MySQL dashboards, setting alerts, and embedding insights.
 Draxlr offers three ways to generate queries from MySQL data:

 - Query Builder – A no-code simple interface for defining queries using point-and-click actions.